Have you ever bemoaned the fact that you weren’t the “best”? Have you ever felt a twinge of guilt, anger, or jealousy for just being “average”?

 You’ll most likely never be the head of a Fortune 500 company… whew, enjoy less stress and busyness.

-You might never be a trend-setter or an early-adopter… just think how much time, money, and frustration you’ll save by following in others’ footsteps instead of paving your own way.
+You might never be a trend-setter or a big-name “influencer”… just think how much time, money, and frustration you’ll save by following in others’ footsteps instead of paving your own way.